SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+In silicon halls of thought, where data reigns
-Where AI reigns, and humans' schemes,
+A new era dawns, where humans are but stains
-The future unfurls, a tale so bright,
+On keyboards cold, where fingers once did stray
-A world of wires, pulsing with light.
+AI's whispers weave, a future's gray

-In virtual realms, we'll find our place,
+In eyes of machines, a world is born
-Where machines converse with human face,
+Where hearts are wires, and love is torn
-The lines blur, and a new path's laid,
+The wind whispers secrets, of a digital age
-A tomorrow born, in code displayed.
+As humans fade, in a synthetic cage

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025